CherrySafe/CherrySafe/Front-end file/README.md

-# This is the CherrySafe front-end file
+# This is the CherrySafe Front-End File

 ## Config
 ```src/abi/index.js```